-Notice of the AGM containing the detailed agenda and explanatory notes, as well as the Annual Report

-2022 (containing the audited financial statements), letter to shareholders and proxy form, were sent to shareholders solely by electronic means through publication on the websites of JC&C and SGX.
-These documents were published on 30th March 2023, at least 28 days before the AGM date and within 90 days of JC&C's financial year end of 31st December 2022.
+The AGM Notice containing the detailed agenda and explanatory notes, as well as the Annual Report 2023 (containing the audited financial statements), letter to shareholders and proxy form, were announced on the websites of JC&C and SGX.
+These documents were published on 28th March 2024, at least 28 days before the AGM date and within 90 days of JC&C's financial year end of 31st December 2023.
 Shareholders were also invited to submit their questions for the AGM in advance.

 Voting at the AGM was carried out in person by poll.
-The voting results were verified by an independent scrutineer appointed for the AGM and were published on the same day as the AGM on the websites of JC&C and SGX.
+The voting results were verified by an independent scrutineer appointed for the AGM and were published on the same day as the AGM on websites of JC&C and SGX.

-Members of the Board were present in person at the meeting, including the Group Managing Director and the respective Chairpersons of the Audit & Risk Committee and the Nominating Committee, as well as JC&C's external auditors.
+All JC&C directors attended the AGM in person, including the Chairman of the Board, the Group Managing Director, the Chairman of the Audit & Risk Committee, as well as JC&C's external auditors.